6 - DNA Replication

 - The DNA polymerase reads a nitrogenous base in the template DNA strand and binds to the complementary dNTP according to the AT/GC rule.
 The incoming dNTP forms hydrogen bonds with the complementary base in the template DNA strand.

-- The free 3’-OH group on the growing daughter DNA strand reacts with the free 5’ phosphate group on the incoming dNTP.
+- The free 3’-OH group on the growing daughter DNA strand reacts with the phosphate groups on the incoming dNTP.